Table of Contents

 - Personal illness, disability or injury (including illness or disability due to pregnancy), childbirth or to recover from childbirth.

-- Personal medical, dental, or optical appointments.
+- Personal medical, mental health, dental, or optical appointments.
 Residents must be given the opportunity to attend medical, mental health (including GME Wellness Service appointments), optical, and dental care appointments, including those scheduled during their working hours.
 The Resident must provide advance notice to their supervising attending of any such appointments, and otherwise comply with any applicable Program policy.
 The goal is to minimize the disruption to patient care and Resident training, while encouraging Residents to avail themselves of appropriate personal health care.
 Residents who take four (4) hours or less for medical appointments during a given twenty-four (24) hour period will not be required to utilize sick time off.
 Residents who have appointments during a scheduled break need not use their sick time off.
 Unless required as part of an accommodation process or for FMLA approval, Residents will not be required to inform their program of the nature of their medical, mental health, dental and optical appointments including any faculty, administrators, or program directors.

 - To care for a child (as defined in Family Member below) of the Resident who has a health condition that requires treatment or supervision.